sdushantha/farge/README.md

-   --no-preview          dont show the selected color in a preview window --no-color-code       dont write the color code on the preview window --rgb                 show the color code as RGB instead of HEX --image-viewer        image viewer to use to show the preview (feh, mpv, sxiv) --notify              send the color code as notification, where the icon is the selected color --expire-time         amount of time the notification should be visible, in milliseconds --stdout              output the color value to stdout
+   --no-preview          dont show the selected color in a preview window --no-color-code       dont write the color code on the preview window --rgb                 show the color code as RGB instead of HEX --image-viewer        image viewer to use to show the preview (feh, mpv, nsxiv, sxiv) --notify              send the color code as notification, where the icon is the selected color --expire-time         amount of time the notification should be visible, in milliseconds --stdout              output the color value to stdout